stephane-v/outworked/README.md

 ## Features

-- **Visual Office** — Phaser-powered 8-bit office where agents walk, sit, and collaborate in real time
+- **Visual Office** — Phaser-powered pixel office where agents walk, sit, and collaborate in real time
 - **Agent Customization** — Give each agent a name, role, personality (system prompt), model, and sprite
 - **Task Orchestration** — Describe a goal; the router breaks it into tasks and assigns them to agents
 - **Multi-Agent Collaboration** — Agents talk to each other via `[ASK:AgentName]` and a shared message bus